ai4waifu/sxo-framework/projects/tooling/sxo-skills/README.md

 # 🤖 @sxo/skills

-## Give your AI coding agent an SXO toolkit

-`@sxo/skills` is for Mathematica and MATLAB users who want an open-source alternative.
-Install it, then ask your agent to run or implement your project on `@sxo/mathematica` or `@sxo/matlab`.
-When something is wrong or unsupported, the agent should help you open a GitHub Discussion.
-SXO does not use GitHub Issues.
+## AI4Science · agentic-friendly · TypeScript-first

+`@sxo/skills` helps research agents and scientists use SXO for AI4Science work.
+Install once; the skill then handles package choice, honest coverage, Discussion reporting, and data redaction automatically.
+Your prompts only need to state the scientific goal.

+Mathematica and MATLAB dialects are optional.
+Use them when you already know those languages and want to keep working in a familiar syntax.
+They are not required for every project.

 ## Start in seconds